ParsewarPranav/Basics_of_Python/README.md

 # Basics_of_Python
-All Basics Questions on Python Language - Theoretical + Practical Questions
+All Basics Questions on Python Language - Theoretical + Practical Questions included in .ipynb file attached above